Spinaker19/Tinytapeout_dual_motor_control/README.md

 ![](../../workflows/gds/badge.svg) ![](../../workflows/docs/badge.svg) ![](../../workflows/test/badge.svg) ![](../../workflows/fpga/badge.svg)

-[!warning] This is a scholar project, based on the work of jrpetrus for the tinytapeout 7.
+[!IMPORTANT] This is a scholar project, based on the work of jrpetrus for the tinytapeout 7.

 # Tiny Tapeout: Real Time Motor Controller (RTMC)